aquarium and pond answers, information, articles, resources

 [2] Constriction;

-Similar to above, place your plants in a shallow corner of the pond with ½” -2” rock under the plants to allow the roots to better establish themselves, do not use sand or soil.
+Similar to above, place your plants in a shallow corner or between pond segments with ½” -2” rock under the plants to allow the roots to better establish themselves, do not use sand or soil.
 The water depth is best if the roots are barely covered by water.
-In this case, allow the water to move from one pond to the other thru this constriction area in a manner that maximizes root exposure to the water flow (again, not high a flow)
+In this case, allow the water to move from one pond to the other thru this constriction area in a manner that maximizes root exposure to the water flow (again, not high a flow).

 [3] Waterfall/Cascade;